-- 1. The service, facility or activity funded by the special rate is the undertaking of one or more of the following, but not limited to;

-- a) footpath construction and repair

-- b) roads construction and repair

-- c) drainage construction and repair

-- d) adequate car parking

-- e) beautification works

-- f) promotional activities

-- g) installation of street furniture and street decorations

-- h) economic and tourism development activities.

-- 2. The rateable land to which the special charge is applied is all commercial land within the Mareeba locality that are categorised (pursuant to Council's differential general rating categories) as categories C, D or H, excluding vacant land.
-Defined on Map 8 Volume 3 of the MSC Budget entitled "Mareeba Benefited Area 1 & 2 and Map 9 Volume 3 of the MSC Budget entitled "Mareeba Benefited Area 3 ".

-Council considers that the rateable land described above derives a special benefit from the service, facility and activity funded by the special rate to different extents based on their locality.

-- 3. The estimated cost of carrying out the overall plan is \$105,000.00. - 4.
-The estimated time for carrying out the overall plan is one year, concluding on 30 June 2019.
+- The service, facility or activity funded by the special rate is the undertaking of one or more of the following, but not limited to; - · footpath construction and repair - roads construction and repair - drainage construction and repair - adequate car parking - beautification works - · promotional activities - installation of street furniture and street decorations - economic and tourism development activities. - 2.
+The rateable land to which the special charge is applied is all commercial land within the Mareeba locality that are categorised (pursuant to Council's differential general rating categories) as categories C, D or H, excluding vacant land, defined on Map 7 -Volume 3 of the MSC Budget titled "Mareeba Benefited Area 1 & 2 and Map 8 - Volume 3 of the MSC Budget titled "Mareeba Benefited Area 3". - Council considers that the rateable land described above derives a special benefit from the service, facility and activity funded by the special rate to different extents based on their locality. - 4.
+The estimated cost of carrying out the overall plan is \$110,900.00. - The estimated time for carrying out the overall plan is one year, concluding on 30 June 2020.